 Announcements found in BlackBoard are an important part of this course.
 I correspond with you mainly by posting new announcements which are sent to your college email.
 Make sure you have linked your college email to your personal email.
 If I have posted and announcement you are responsible for the contents.

 Grading policies:

 Student will be given assignments that develop problem solving and analytical skills.
-There will be a focus on teaching the student to learn on his or her own.
+Students will be tested frequently on the specific objectives through quizzes and exams.

 Grade is determined as follows